 Schedule A Free Consultation With A Fairfax Criminal Defense Attorney Today

 If you have been accused of public sex in Virginia, call an attorney right away.
 Don’t gamble with your future, even if the crime is just a misdemeanor, mitigating circumstances could pack on the charges and leave you facing jail time or a high fines.

-Schedule your free, no-obligation consultation with Scott C. Nolan today.
+Schedule your free, no-obligation consultation with The Law Office of Scott C. Nolan, PLLC today.
 The sooner you call, the sooner we can create a strong case for your defense.